2lindell/advent/docs/source.txt

 Instead of going down in Atop_Stalactite:
 	if a random chance of 2 in 5 succeeds: move the player to Alike_Maze_6 as going;
+		rule succeeds;
 	if a random chance of 1 in 2 succeeds: move the player to Alike_Maze_9 as going;
+		rule succeeds;
-	move the player to Alike_Maze_4 as going.
+	move the player to Alike_Maze_4 as going;
+	rule succeeds.
 Instead of jumping or climbing in Atop_Stalactite, try going down.

 [O26]A stalactite is climbable scenery in Atop_Stalactite. [ccr]"You could probably climb down it, but you can forget coming back up."